-Welcome to the Graduate Program in German Literature, Culture and Theory.
+Welcome to the Graduate Program in Germanic Literature, Culture and Theory.

 The teaching of German at the University of Toronto goes back to the 1840s and is thus almost as old as the University itself.
 The Department of Germanic Languages and Literatures has been conferring graduate degrees for over 100 years, and although much has changed since the first PhD was granted in 1912, the department has maintained a strong presence in the discipline internationally.
 Over the past two decades, the graduate program has established a particularly productive constellation of postcolonial/colonial studies, literature and philosophy, transnational studies, and film studies.
 In preparation for their future careers as leaders in the field, graduate students also receive training in language teaching and curriculum development.
 The department is one of the few in North America to offer exposure to the entire span of German literature and culture from the Medieval period to the present.
 Since 2013, the department offers the unique opportunity to pursue graduate studies in Yiddish.

 The M.A.
 Program consists of two intensive semesters of core courses, innovative elective seminars, and directed study.
-A major research paper option that replaces two of the seven required semester courses is also possible.
-M.A. students may concentrate in two fields – Germany Literature, Culture and Theory or Yiddish Studies.
+M.A. students may concentrate in two fields – German Literature, Culture and Theory or Yiddish Studies.

 The Ph.D.
 Program consists of eight semester courses beyond the M.A. and is designed to be completed in five to six years.
 In addition to topical seminars, directed study opportunities, and a defined number of outside electives in relevant fields, students must also pass a qualifying examination and complete the Ph.D. thesis.
 The thesis process includes the defense of a thesis proposal and the presentation of work in progress before the department.